How to access hidden folders

 macOS 15 Sequoia

-This new setting will make the Library folder permanently visible in your home folder, even after restarting your Mac.
+This setting makes the Library folder permanently visible inside your Home folder, even after restarting your Mac.
+You can then navigate to the relevant folder (Application Support, Caches or Preferences.)
 If you prefer not to make the Library folder permanently visible, you can still access it using either of these alternative methods:

-• In Finder, use the keyboard shortcut Command+Shift+G, then type ~/Library and press Return.
+• In Finder, use the keyboard shortcut Command+Shift+G, type ~/Library, and press Return.

 macOS 14 Sonoma and earlier